Orrin Hatch: Health care reform

 Hatch opposed President Barack Obama's health reform legislation; he voted against the Affordable Care Act in December 2009, and he voted against the Health Care and Education Reconciliation Act of 2010.
 Hatch argued that the insurance mandate found in the legislation was not in the category that can be covered by the interstate commerce clause since it regulates the decision to engage in commercial activity rather than regulating the activity itself.
 He therefore regarded the Act as unconstitutional.
 NPR called Hatch a "flip-flopper" on this issue since in 1993 Hatch co-sponsored a bill along with 19 other Senate Republicans that included an individual insurance mandate as a means to combat healthcare legislation proposed by New York Senator Hillary Clinton.
 In 2018, Hatch said that Obamacare supporters were "the stupidest, dumbass people I've ever met".

-Hatch was one of the first senators to suggest that the individual mandate was unconstitutional and promised to work on dismantling it when he becomes the Finance Committee Chairman.
+Hatch was one of the first senators to suggest that the individual mandate was unconstitutional and promised to work on dismantling it if he became the Finance Committee Chairman.
 Hatch was part of the group of 13 senators drafting the Senate version of the AHCA behind closed doors.